 In August 2017, Amherst College proudly hosted our inaugural Warrior-Scholar Project.
 Read more about what went on that week, recounted in Amherst's "Enlisting Education" article and featured in a nationally broadcast segment of "CBS This Morning."

 Yellow Ribbon Program As part of our commitment to enrolling U.S. veterans, Amherst College participates in the U.S. Department of Veterans Affairs Yellow Ribbon Program.
 The Yellow Ribbon Program is a provision of the Post-9/11 GI Bill® that allows students to attend schools costing more than the state tuition cap.
 For qualifying admitted students, Amherst does not cap Yellow Ribbon spaces and offers an uncapped maximum school contribution per student.
-For additional information about the Yellow Ribbon Program at Amherst College, contact Jennifer Christian Wright, Associate Dean of Financial Aid and VA School Certifying Official.
+For additional information about the Yellow Ribbon Program at Amherst College, please the Office of Financial Aid at firstname.lastname@example.org.

 Leadership Scholar Program Amherst College is a college partner of the United States Marine Corps Leadership Scholar Program.
 LSP will guide you through the application and admission process and assist you in meeting the entrance requirements for college.
 If you are a transitioning active-duty Marine, you may be eligible to participate.